A Shaken Snow Globe: Reflections on August and Overdose Awareness Month

 And then, the after.

 People like to talk about grief as a single feeling, but it's not.
 It’s a collage of emotions you never asked for.
 Mine includes sadness, yes, but also anger.
 Rage, even.
 Resentment at the stolen time, the broken trust, the wreckage that addiction left in its wake.
 I hate that my wedding rings are in a pawn shop.
 I hate that my credit card is still a graveyard of charges I didn't consent to.
-I hate that I have no wisdom to offer someone else trying to save a person who doesn’t want to be saved.
+I hate that I have no wisdom to offer someone else trying to save a person who refuses to admit that they need saving.

 I am proud of how I’ve clawed my way back from the edge.
 Proud that I chose not to drown in my sorrow.
 Proud that I forced myself to live, to travel, to connect, to build something meaningful from the wreckage.

-I created tools to survive — journaling, community, grief support, advocacy.
+I collected tools for survival… journaling, community, grief support, advocacy.
 I found strength in telling my story and hearing others say, “Me too.”
 I allowed myself to fall in love again, without guilt, because I deserve to live a full life, even with a broken heart.

 Grief, I’ve come to understand, is like living inside a snow globe.
 Sometimes the world is calm.
 Sometimes it’s chaos.
-August is a shaken snow globe kind of month.
+August is a shaken snow globe kind of month for me.
 But I’m no longer afraid of the storm.

 This August, I will not run.
 I will sit in it.
 I will feel it.
 I will honor it.
 I will continue to speak up about addiction, about grief, and about what it means to be the one left behind.